The only monitoring platform built from the ground up to be operated by developers and agents to give teams a clear signal of application health.

 Checkly has a public GitHub repository with 92 stars.

-Based on user reviews and social mentions, the most common pain points are: token usage, unexpected charge.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, cost tracking, spending limit.